-The cloud analytics platform is one of the re-useable platforms we are planning to create.
-Once established, it will be able to support multiple use cases across the operations, customer and back-office domains.
-It will be built in the cloud using trialled analytics solutions off the shelf.
-The build of analytics capabilities specific to our requirements will use an agile and iterative approach.

-Roadmap for implementation: Using the DDTO, we will create a prioritised backlog for implementation.
+Initiative breakdown The cloud analytics platform is one of the re- able to support multiple use cases across the using trialled analytics solutions off the shelf. agile and iterative approach. e operations, customer and back-office doma ins.
+It will be built in the cloud Execution: Execute multiple sprints of agile p programme for extending coaching in the use Roadmap for implementation: Using the DDTO, we will create a prioritised backlog for implementation.
 Execution: Execute multiple sprints of agile projects to build and implement analytics requirements.
 Also build a programme for extending coaching in the use of tooling and implement self-service analytics capabilities.
 Align with the rest of the data transformation programme to leverage economies of scale and reduce dependencies.
 Implement a customer data platform (CDP) to centralise customer data and provide a single view of the customer, building the ability to undertake customer analysis and drive wider use of AI.

-Single view of customer strategy: Assess the best way to centralise customer data.
-Implement customer data management strategies and implement ownership and governance.

-CDP release 1: Implement CDP and integrate with customer data sources.
-Focus on data management and customer profiling capabilities to begin to create foundational capabilities.

-CDP release 2: In future release, implement analytical capabilities.
-See line below on implementation of analytical platform.
-Also include marketing and communications capabilities, such as PSRs, and social media within scope of future releases.

-Analytics platform: Assess in-house analytical platforms and capabilities to rationalise.
-Implement analytical platform to provide customer insight and reports.

-- Data integrations

-- Analytics platform

-- M365 basic use

-- Control room analytics

-- Connections CRM

-- LV management technology

-- Digital experience monitoring

-- Control room analytics

-- Digital twin
+Single view of customer strategy: Assess the management strategies and implement owner CDP release 1: Implement CDP and integrate profiling capabilities to begin to create found CDP release 2: In future release, implement a platform.
+Also include marketing and commu of future releases.
+Analytics platform: Assess in-house analytic to provide customer insight and reports. ership and governance. e with customer data sources.
+Focus on data dational capabilities. analytical capabilities.
+See line below on imp unications capabilities, such as PSRs, and soc management and customer ementation of analytical ial media within scope This is dependent on Data integrations Analytics platform M365 basic use Control room analytics Connections CRM This will enable LV management technology Digital experience monitoring Control room analytics Digital twin

-9. Advanced analytics9.12 Health & Safety analytics
+9. Advanced analytics 9.12 Health & Safety analytics